Caccc/Gnome-shell-extension-Mediasplayers/README.md

 Part of code from j.wielicki <j.wielicki@sotecware.net>

-This file is part of gnome-shell-extension-mediabanshee.
+This file is part of gnome-shell-extension-mediasplayers.

-gnome-shell-extension-mediabanshee is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation, either version 3** of the License, or (at your option) any later version.
+gnome-shell-extension-mediasplayers is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation, either version 3** of the License, or (at your option) any later version.

-gnome-shell-extension-weather is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+gnome-shell-extension-mediasplayers is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with gnome-shell-extension-mediabanshee.
+You should have received a copy of the GNU General Public License along with gnome-shell-extension-mediasplayers.
 If not, see <http://www.gnu.org/licenses/>.